joshmarinacci/querylang/README.md

 - [ ] preload with a lot more events
 - [ ] button to add a new event using a form
 - [ ] button to add a new event using parsed text
+- [ ] research fetching and parsing ical from google calendar

 ### Contacts
+- [x] crashing
-- [ ] crashing
+- [ ] can't toggle 'favorite' setting

 ### notes
 - [ ] cleanup layout of editing form

 ### alarms and timers
-- [ ] make delete button actually work
+- [x] make delete button actually work
-- [ ] send alert when active alarm triggers
+- [x] send alert when active alarm triggers
 - [ ] add snooze button to the alert
 - [ ] add a big timer button that spawns in a new window. ex: set a timer for 15 min.